mongodb-developer/mongodb-sprint-zero/README.md

    - Adding in customer business objects based on your clients needs
    - CSFLE configuration if that's critical for your customer
    - Creating new sample data records
-5. Zip up the resulting folders to be able to share with the customer

-***Note: The contents of this repo should not be shared directly with the customer.
-We want to be able to correctly share the caveats above when we present this to customers.***